-This simple yet elegant project is from a really terrific book, Homemade Christmas & Festive Decorations: 25 Home Craft Projects by Ros Badger with Elspeth Thompson (Collins, RRP £5.99), which is packed with festive ideas.
-We’d suggest that you fill the party bags with shortbread, and you’ll find a classic recipe for it in Issue 4!
+This simple yet elegant project is from Homemade Christmas & Festive Decorations: 25 Home Craft Projects by Ros Badger with Elspeth Thompson (Collins, RRP £5.99), which is packed with festive ideas.
+We'd suggest that you fill the party bags with shortbread or other edible goodies.

 You will need